Shadow Puppetry and Puppet Show — Magnificent Worlds Across Time Portrayed by Art of Fingertips

 Later, moveable and wood-made puppets were used to perform at funerals, to entertain the deceased ones, or dispel evil spirits in some folk customs.

-Till the late Han Dynasty (202 BC — 220 AD), developed techniques allowed people to make more and more exquisite puppets with delicate appearances and flexible movements, and Puppet Show became a popular performing art.
+Till the late Han Dynasty (202 BC — 220 AD), developed techniques allowed people to make more exquisite puppets with delicate appearances and flexible movements, and their shows became popular performing art.

-Since then, Puppet Show has been played to entertain people, as well as on important festivals and occasions as ceremonial activities in some places.
+Since then, it has been played as a form of entertainment, as well as on important festivals and occasions as ceremonial activities in some places.

 Delicate Puppets, Photo by Luo Xiaoguang.